qiuosier/Aries/docs/storage.md

 # Aries.storage: A Unified Storage Interface

+_Read and write files on Google Cloud Storage and Amazon S3 as if they are on local computer_

-The Aries storage sub-package is intended to provide a unified interface for accessing files and folders.
-This enables us to read and write cloud storage (e.g. Google Cloud Bucket) like reading and writing local disks.
-It also includes object-oriented shortcuts for listing, copying, deleting files/folder.
+The Aries storage sub-package provides a unified interface for accessing files and folders on local and cloud storage systems.
+The `StorageFile` class transform a file on cloud storage (e.g. Google Cloud Bucket) into a file-like object (stream).
+This enables us to read and write files on cloud storage like reading and writing on local disks.
+In addition, this package also includes high level APIs like copy, move and delete files and folders.

+## Motivation
 As cloud platforms getting closer to our daily lives, file storage means more than just the hard drive on local computer.
 However, there is no standard cloud storage interface for reading and writing file on the cloud.
 The methods depends on the APIs provided by different providers.
 Also, reading and writing files on the cloud are so different from reading and writing files on the local computer.
 We have to treat them differently in the code.
-This package enables us to access the files on the cloud using the same way we access the files on local computer.
+This package solves the problem by providing a unified way to access local and cloud storage.
+The IO interface is also designed to be the same as the way we access files on local computer.
+With this package, the modification on existing code to support cloud storage can be reduced significantly.

-File access is achieved by implementing the `BufferedIOBase` interface for cloud storage.
-The `StorageFile.init(uri, mode)` method is designed to replace the built-in `open()` method.
-It returns a file-like object implementing the `BufferedIOBase` or `TextIOBase`, depending on the `mode`.
+## Implementation
+Data access is provided through two classes: `Aries.storage.StorageFile` and `Aries.storage.StorageFolder`.
+Each of them wraps an underlying "raw (or raw_io)" class, which contains platform dependent implementation.
+The [Uniform Resource Identifier (URI))](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), e.g. `file:///var/text.txt` or `gs://bucket_name/text.txt`, is used to locate a file or folder. `StorageFile` and `StorageFolder` determine the underlying "raw" class automatically based on the scheme from the URI.

 Currently, the following schemes are implemented:
 * Local computer (`file://`)